evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Turnbased.md

     return "node_combat"
 ```

-We make one assumption here - that `kwargs` contains the `action-dict` key with the action-dict built up by previous steps.
-We get the combathandler and queues it.
+We make one assumption here - that `kwargs` contains the `action_dict` key with the action-dict ready to go.

 Since this is a goto-callable, we must return the next node to go to.
 Since this is the last step, we will always go back to the `node_combat` base node, so that's what we return.